activemerchant/active_merchant/SimplePay.md

 ## Usage:

 The gateway provides **two different methods** for bank transactions.
-One when the response contains a redirect URL, where the users can fulfill the transaction by providing their card data.
+One when the response contains a redirect URL, where the users can fulfill the transaction by providing their card data and another which happens behind the scenes.

 [For more information about the methods go to Simple Pays website!](https://simplepay.hu/fejlesztoknek/)